vmihalko/ksh/README.md

 ## Policy

-1. Fixing bugs is main focus of the 1.x series.
+1. Fixing bugs is main focus of the 1.0 series.
-   Major feature development is for future versions (2.x and up).
+   Major feature development is for future versions (1.1 and up).
 2. No major rewrites.
 No refactoring code that is not fully understood.
-3. No changes in documented behaviour, except if required for compliance with the [POSIX shell language standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html) which David Korn [intended](http://www.kornshell.com/info/) for ksh to follow.
+3. Maintain documented behaviour.
+Changes required for compliance with the [POSIX shell language standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html) are implemented for the `posix` mode only to avoid breaking legacy scripts.
 4. No 100% bug compatibility.
 Broken and undocumented behaviour gets fixed.
 5. No bureaucracy, no formalities.
 Just fix it, or report it: create issues, send pull requests.
 Every interested party is invited to contribute.